Published by Casey Franken CFP®

 Simply put, long-term care insurance is expensive.
 There are different products available in the market and however you slice it; IT’S EXPENSIVE.
 Insurance companies are always calculating and offer products using actuarial tables.
 It shouldn’t be a surprise that an insurance company would charge enough to cover the very costly claims.
 The insurance company needs to stay in business TO PAY YOUR CLAIM!

 Some people say, “I will be covered by Medicare or health insurance for these costs.”
 Unfortunately, these programs are only going to pay a limited amount for a short period of time.
 Medicaid is another program that helps pay for extended care costs, but will require assets to be “spent down” to minimal levels before covering anything.
 Planning for extended care risk is critical and should not be overlooked.
 Many people “Roll the Dice” and potentially jeopardized their retirement nest egg from lack of planning.
 This should not be considered a strategy.

-The Pinnacle Wealth team would be happy to sit down and review all of the available options.
+The Pinnacle Wealth team would be happy to sit down with you.
 Let us assist in setting up a game plan and prepare for this serious risk.
 Don’t wait until it’s too late!
 To close with a famous quote, “Failing to plan is planning to fail.”